Combodo/iTop/readme.txt

 1. ABOUT THIS RELEASE
    ==================
-Thank you for downloading the ninth packaged release of iTop.
+Thank you for downloading the tenth packaged release of iTop.
 This version comes with a few new features and bug fixes.

 A wiki is now available: https://sourceforge.net/apps/mediawiki/itop/index.php?title=ITop_Documentation